haxetink/tink_sql/README.md

 # Tinkerbell SQL

 This library embeds SQL right into the Haxe language.
+Think LINQ (not the syntax sugar, but the framework).

+## Motivation

+Most developers tend to dislike SQL, at least for a significant part of their career.
+A symptom of that are ever-repeating attempts to hide the database layer behind ORMs, with very limited success.

+Relational databases are however a very powerful concept, that was pioneered over 40 years ago.

 Define a database like so: